 Acupuncture

-• Traditional acupuncture is one of the complementary practices that makes up the system of Traditional Chinese Medicine (TCM),that originated in China a few thousand years ago.
+• Traditional acupuncture is one of the complementary practices that make up the system of Traditional Chinese Medicine (TCM), which originated in China a few thousand years ago.
 It is based on the principles of Traditional Chinese Medicine.

 • What conditions can acupuncture be used to treat?

-Conditions Recommended for Acupuncture Treatment by the World Health Organization (WHO)
+Conditions Recommended for Acupuncture Treatment by the World Health Organisation (WHO)

 1. Pain-Related Conditions